Top Cybersecurity Concerns for Long Island Businesses in 2025

 4. Cloud Security Gaps

-As more businesses in Long Island move to platforms like Microsoft 365 and Google Workspace, misconfigurations become one of the most common cybersecurity risks.
+As more businesses on Long Island move to platforms like Microsoft 365 and Google Workspace, misconfigurations become one of the most common cybersecurity risks.
 These mistakes often go unnoticed but can lead to major data breaches or compliance violations.

 Some of the most common cloud security issues include: